 use case

-is in interactive components that require access to browser APIs or need to maintain their state between renders.
+A common scenario for 'use client' is in interactive components that require access to browser APIs or need to maintain their state between renders.
 For example, a component that includes interactive forms, animations, or access to the local storage must run on the client side.

 tsx